-Keywords: opioids, chronic non-cancer pain, prescription registry, Nordic, oxycodone, tramadol with the goal of pain reduction has traditionally been widely accepted.
+Opioids are increasingly common in medical pain management.
+For acute and terminal conditions, the pain condition is expected to be transient, and short-term opioid prescription with the goal of pain reduction has traditionally been widely accepted.
 The goal of chronic non-cancer pain (CNCP) treatment differs, however, as it is not always expected that the pain origin will go away, and pain may even progress.
-Modern and up-to-date CNCP treatment aims rather at improving functioning and quality of life, and no strong evidence supports opioids' effectiveness in meeting these goals during long-term use (1, 2).
+Modern and up-to-date CNCP treatment aims rather at improving functioning and quality of life, and no strong evidence supports opioids' effectiveness in meeting these goals during long-term use [1, 2].